-Our peer-led post prison programme is delivered in partnership with Inside Job and New Futures Network.
+Our peer led post prison programme is delivered in partnership with Inside Job and New Futures Network.
 Our partners promote Amey employment opportunities to prison leavers, with the twin benefits of helping leavers to secure work and reducing reoffending.

-Our Clean, Rehabilitative, Enabling and Decent (CRED) programme gives those in prison the opportunity to train in painting and decorating, building a pathway into employment upon their release.
+Our CRED programme gives those in prison the opportunity to train in painting and decorating, building a pathway into employment on release.